lerna/lerna/libs/commands/publish/README.md

 Check out [Per-Package Configuration](#per-package-configuration) for more details about publishing scoped packages, custom registries, and custom dist-tags.

+> Note: See the [FAQ](https://lerna.js.org/docs/faq#how-do-i-retry-publishing-if-publish-fails) for information on how to recover from a failed publish.

 ## Positionals

 ### bump `from-git`